jes-sherborne/secret-server/docs/ubuntu-installation-guide.md

 Dav server is listening on port 1800
 Admin is listening on port 1880
-Users can auto-register at https://localhost:1880/register The first administrator can auto-register at https://localhost:1880/register?token=824a7d6727ed2b8077cb8c7bebb2680a
+Users can auto-register at https://localhost:1880/register The first administrator can auto-register at https://localhost:1880/register?token=1234567890abcdef1234567890abcdef
 ```

-From your local machine (where you have a client cert installed), use a web browser to go to `https://localhost:1880/register?token=824a7d6727ed2b8077cb8c7bebb2680a`,
+From your local machine (where you have a client cert installed), use a web browser to go to `https://localhost:1880/register?token=your-token-here`,
 replacing `localhost` with your server name.
 This auto-registers you as an admin for the system.

-Secret-server only generates the administrative auto-register url when there are no administrators in the system.
+Secret-server disables the auto-register url if there are already any administrators in the system.
 For security, it generates a new token each time it runs.

-Now that you have registered as an administrative user, you can disable this feature.
-Edit your `config.json` file and change `allowAutoRegisterFirstAdmin` to `true`
+Now that you have registered as an administrative user, you can disable this feature by default.
+Edit your `config.json` file and change `allowAutoRegisterFirstAdmin` to `false`

 ## Start secret-server automatically and recover from errors

 In recent versions of Ubuntu, systemd is the recommended way to start and manage processes.
-You do this by creating a service file.

-Create the file using your favorite editor.
+To use systemd, you must create a service file for Secret Server, which you can create using your favorite editor.
 For example `sudo pico /etc/systemd/system/secret-server.service`

 Here is a sample file that you can use as-is to start secret-server and restart it automatically: